 Why PPIs Do Not Work For LPR

-The most likely reason that PPIs don’t work for LPR is because they only reduce stomach acid and have no effect on the reflux of pepsin, bile salts, bacteria and pancreatic enzymes which may be even more damaging in the absence of stomach acid.
+The most likely reason that PPIs don’t work for LPR is that they only reduce stomach acid and have no effect on the reflux of pepsin, bile salts, bacteria, and pancreatic enzymes, which may be even more damaging in the absence of stomach acid.
 To effectively address LPR, one must therefore control reflux itself.
-PPIs can work against you here because PPIs promote SIBO and dysbiosis which I have proposed as underlying causes of reflux.
+PPIs can work against you here because PPIs promote SIBO and dysbiosis, which I have proposed as underlying causes of reflux.

-The dramatic improvement in LPR symptoms following fundoplication supports the idea that stopping reflux is the key in controlling LPR symptoms as opposed to blocking acid.
-Although fundoplication surgery is effective for LPR, this invasive procedure involves risk of infection and a variety of side effects that are mostly associated with trapped gas covered here.
+The dramatic improvement in LPR symptoms following fundoplication supports the idea that stopping reflux is the key to controlling LPR symptoms instead of blocking acid.
+Although fundoplication surgery is effective for LPR, this invasive procedure involves the risk of infection and various side effects that are mostly associated with trapped gas covered here.

 A Natural And Science-Based Alternative for LPR

-To keep all these (pepsin, bile salts, bacteria and pancreatic enzymes) non-acid components where they belong, we need to address the root cause of reflux, which I firmly believe is SIBO (small intestinal bacterial overgrowth) and / or dysbiosis (an imbalance of gas-producing intestinal bacteria).
-Several potential underlying conditions can promote SIBO and dysbiosis, but the single biggest problem is over-consumption of hard-to-digest carbohydrates for most people.
+To keep all these (pepsin, bile salts, bacteria, and pancreatic enzymes) non-acid components where they belong, we need to address the root cause of reflux, which I firmly believe is SIBO (small intestinal bacterial overgrowth) and/or dysbiosis (an imbalance of gas-producing intestinal bacteria).
+Several potential underlying conditions can promote SIBO and dysbiosis, but the single biggest problem is the over-consumption of hard-to-digest carbohydrates for most people.

-Here is the mechanics of how hard-to-digest carbohydrates drive SIBO / dysbiosis.
-When you over-consume hard-to-digest carbohydrates, they often escape digestion and absorption potentially overfeeding gut bacteria.
-The overfed bacteria produce excess gas in your intestines which drives reflux.
-I.e. Mentos in a coke bottle.
-Carbohydrates, not proteins and fats are the preferred energy source of these bacteria, hence dietary intervention that restricts hard-to-digest carbohydrates is the best way to control reflux.
+Here are the mechanics of how hard-to-digest carbohydrates drive SIBO / dysbiosis.
+When you over-consume hard-to-digest carbohydrates, they often escape digestion and absorption, potentially overfeeding gut bacteria.
+The overfed bacteria produce excess gas in your intestines, which drives reflux – I.e., Mentos in a coke bottle.
+Carbohydrates, not proteins and fats, are the preferred energy source of these bacteria.
+Hence dietary intervention that restricts hard-to-digest carbohydrates is the best way to control reflux.

-This is different from the pervasive online dietary advice for LPR which is the same as that for acid reflux / GERD such as avoidance of acidic, spicy, and fatty foods as well as alcohol and caffeine, etc. And this trigger food approach has been proven to be ineffective according to this systemic review of lifestyle modifications for GERD in 2006.
+This is different from the pervasive online dietary advice for LPR, which is the same as that for acid reflux / GERD, such as avoidance of acidic, spicy, fatty foods, alcohol and caffeine, etc. And this trigger food approach has been proven to be ineffective according to this systemic review of lifestyle modifications for GERD in 2006.